ascandone/kestrel-lang/language-tour.md

 ## Creating a Kestrel project

-Ketrel's cli is the unified tool to run, typecheck, build, format your kestrel projects, and more.
+Kestrel's cli is the unified tool to run, typecheck, build, format your kestrel projects, and more.

 You can create an new Kestrel project using the `kestrel init` command.